 Here are a few things to look out for before you do.

-“What is a salvage title?” is a frequent question I hear as someone who has been writing about used cars for almost eight years.
+It's a frequent question I hear as someone who has been writing about used cars for almost eight years.
 (Automotive writing is not all fast cars and glamorous auto shows.)
 Depending on your point of view, a salvage title can either be a blessing or a curse.

 Here’s a basic definition of a salvage title: it’s the designation given by a state to a car that has been significantly damaged in a collision or by Mother Nature.
 Just to further complicate things, some states will assign salvage titles to cars that have been stolen, even if they’re returned in relatively pristine condition.